Processing of personal data in toll systems

 Process of Personal Data

 The toll collection systems process all transits through toll plazas regardless of whether a toll tag is used.
 The toll collection systems are used to automatically identify vehicles that transit through the toll plaza, to establish the rate, discounts and exemptions from payment applicable to the individual vehicle transiting through, and to collect the tolls due.
-The toll collection systems also process AutoPASS contracts between the registered individual and the toll road operator.
+The toll collection systems also process user contracts for toll tags between the registered individual and the toll service provider.

-Each toll road operator processes the personal data of those individuals who passing through the company’s toll plazas and of those individuals who have an AutoPASS contract with the company.
-The Norwegian Public Roads Administration processes personal data on behalf of all toll road operators in order to test and to make sure that the central toll collection systems work as they should.
-The Norwegian Public Roads Administration and toll road operators enter into data processing agreements with their respective subcontractors, who process personal data in the toll collection systems.
+Each toll road operator processes the personal data of those individuals who is passing through the company’s toll plazas.
+Each toll service provider processes the personal data of those individuals who has a user contract for toll tag with the company.
+The NPRA processes personal data to identify and price toll passings, and in order to test and to make sure that the central toll collection systems work as they should.
+The NPRA and toll road operators enter into data processing agreements with their respective subcontractors, who process personal data in the toll collection systems.

-Personal data collected is stored for as long as the data controller requires them in order to collect tolls and process complains, maintain the IT system and compile aggregate statistics for tolls, and to meet the duty of retention under the Accounting law.
+Personal data collected is stored for as long as the data controller requires them in order to collect tolls and process complains, maintain the IT system and to meet the duty of retention under the Accounting law.
 Personal data that is subject to accounting is stored for five years in accordance with section 13 of the Accounting law.

 Where personal data is obtained

 Most data processed by the toll road operators are personal data that are not obtained directly from the registered individual.
 This applies to data that is registered when a vehicle transits through a toll plaza.
-Data is also generated when transit details are compiled together with details about the vehicle, from the Central Register of Motor Vehicles, AutoPASS contracts or foreign electronic toll payment tags, and the environmental register for fuels and emissions classifications.
+Data is also generated when transit details are compiled together with details about the vehicle, from the Central Register of Motor Vehicles, user contracts for toll payment tags, and the environmental information about fuels, weight and emissions classifications.

-Those individuals who enter into AutoPASS contracts provide details of the customer and their vehicle.
-Furthermore, registered individuals provide details whenever they contact toll road operators.
+Those individuals who enter into user contracts with the toll service providers provide details of the customer and their vehicle.
+Furthermore, registered individuals provide details whenever they contact toll road operators and toll service providers.

 Who receives personal data

-Individuals who have entered into AutoPASS contracts may see toll transits charged under the contract at My page or by contacting the toll road operator.
+Individuals who have entered into user contracts for toll tags may see toll transits charged under the contract at My page at their toll service provider.
 In some cases, it is therefore not the individual who transited through the toll plaza who receives details of the time and location of said transit.
-For example, this applies if a car is hired or borrowed, belongs to an employer or car club, if it is a joint AutoPASS contract for several cars in the family, or the previous owner has not terminated their contract prior to selling the car.
-The vehicle may be covered by an AutoPASS contract even if the electronic toll payment tag is not fixed to the windscreen.
+For example, this applies if a car is hired or borrowed, belongs to an employer or car club, if it is a joint user contract for toll tags for several cars in the family, or the previous owner has not terminated their contract prior to selling the car.
+The vehicle may be covered by a user contract for toll tags even if the electronic toll payment tag is not fixed to the windscreen.
 You can ask one of the toll road operators if there is a contract in place for the vehicle you are using.

 The toll road operators use foreign suppliers for some of this work.
 Collection of tolls from foreign-registered vehicles without electronic toll payment tags is carried out by ParkTrade based in Sweeden .
 ParkTrade processes personal data in the country where the vehicle that was driven in Norway is registered.
 The toll road operators use foreign suppliers both within and outside the EEA for the manual identification of registration numbers if the images from the toll plaza cannot be interpreted automatically.

-Lists of valid electronic toll payment tags connected to registration numbers for vehicles in tariff group 2 (vehicles over 3,500 kg) and only tag numbers for tariff group 1 are sent on a daily basis to Norwegian Customs, the police and the inspection unit at the Norwegian Public Roads Administration, which carries out checks relating to the regulations pertaining to mandatory heavy vehicle tags.
+Lists of valid electronic toll payment tags connected to registration numbers for vehicles over 3,500 kg, are sent on a daily basis to the inspection unit at the NPRA, which carries out checks relating to the regulations pertaining to mandatory heavy vehicle tags.

 Personal data other than the above can only be disclosed if there is a legal basis, for example extradition to the police in accordance with the criminal procedure law.

-In toll plazas with environmentally differentiated tariffs, the correct tariff is charged if the toll road operator is aware of the vehicle’s fuel type / emission class.
-This information is known for Norwegian-registered vehicles with and without AutoPASS contracts because it is obtained automatically from the national vehicle registry.
+In toll plazas with environmentally differentiated tariffs, the correct tariff is charged if the NPRA is aware of the vehicle’s weight and fuel type / emission class.
+This information is known for Norwegian-registered vehicles with and without user contracts because it is obtained automatically from the national vehicle registry.
 The toll collection system does not have equivalent automated access to foreign vehicle registries.
-Foreign-registered vehicles with and without AutoPASS contracts may register and upload documentation pertaining to fuel/emission class at www.autopass.no/ed.
+Foreign-registered vehicles without user contracts and toll tags may register and upload documentation pertaining to fuel/emission class at www.autopass.no/ed.
+Foreign-registered vehicles with user contracts and toll tags may register fuel/emission class at their toll service provider.
 If the toll collection systems do not have environmental ratings registered, they will charge the highest tariff for the vehicle’s weight class.

 It will be determined automatically whether the transit is subject to exemption from payment.
-This decision is taken on the basis of the vehicle’s AutoPASS contract.
+This decision is taken on the basis of the vehicle’s user contract and the list of payment exemptions granted.
 Any individual who believes they are entitled to an exemption from payment may apply to the toll road operator for such an exemption.
 A list of groups entitled to exemptions from payment is available here and on the websites of the toll road operators.

 Privacy when using the autopass.no website

-The Norwegian Roads Administration's website for tolls, autopass.no, provides information on the Norwegian toll system.
-The pages have a link to log in to My Page and a link to form to create an AutoPASS appointment.
+The NPRA's website for tolls, autopass.no, provides information on the Norwegian toll system.
+The pages have a link to toll operators and toll service providers.